Player Development Program

 A long time coach in the West Islip and Sachem soccer clubs, Murphy has been the head coach of the girls developmental team in the LIJSL ODP/Select program since 2006.
 A former player in the LIJSL and at Clarkson College in upstate New York, he now holds his NSCAA Advanced National Diploma.

 Picciano has been a part of the LIJSL Select/ODP coaching staff since 1997 and has coached both boys and girls in nearly every age group.
 He led the U16 boys and girls teams to undefeated trips through Europe in 2005 and 2006, and has also led the LIJSL Developmental Program.
 Picciano, who owns an NSCAA Advanced National Diploma, has also coached within the Rockville Centre and South Merrick Soccer clubs, and coached CYO soccer in Malverne.
 Picciano grew up in Brooklyn, NY, playing at Lafayette HS and Long Island University.
-He also played professionally for the New York Cosmos and internationally for the KLM – Royal Dutch Airlines Traveling Team.
+He also played professionally for the original New York Cosmos with Pele, Franz Beckenbauer, Carlos Alberto and internationally for the KLM – Royal Dutch Airlines Traveling Team.

 Bartlett Polster Jr.